Living Conditions in The Gambia

 Telephones

 Volunteers are expected to bring a compatible device or purchase a local cell phone.
-If you choose to bring a mobile phone, be sure it is an unlocked quad-band GSM cell phone that takes a SIM card or eSim.
+If you choose to bring a mobile phone, be sure it is an unlocked quad-band GSM cell phone that takes a SIM card or eSIM.
 You can work with your local carrier in the United States before you depart to ensure that your phone is unlocked.
 Otherwise, you will be able to purchase a cell phone locally.
 For both options, you will buy phone credit to make local and international calls, but telephone service is expensive and not always reliable.
 All Volunteers will be enrolled in a closed user group (CUG), which allows you to call Volunteers and staff at no cost.
 Some Volunteers may not have coverage for the network for the CUG in their site and will instead receive a supplementary allowance to cover their cross-network communication costs.

 Internet

-Because the electrical grid of The Gambia does not reach rural areas where most Volunteers live, internet access is very limited..
+Because the electrical grid of The Gambia does not reach rural areas where most Volunteers live, internet access is very limited.
 The Volunteer lounges at the main office in Serekunda and Basse have computers and internet for Volunteers to use.
 Volunteers can also purchase mobile internet data through the mobile phone company and use that to hotspot personal devices like computers or tablets, although this is expensive.
 Volunteers in sites where there is stronger connection, such as larger towns/cities or villages along the main road, may choose to purchase a separate mobile router through which they can purchase internet service.
 You are strongly encouraged to insure any electronics that you bring to The Gambia, as Peace Corps is unable to reimburse for lost, stolen, or broken items.

 Housing and site location

-Once you become a Volunteer, you will be provided with safe and adequate housing in accordance with the Peace Corps‘ site selection criteria.
+Once you become a Volunteer, you will be provided with safe and adequate housing in accordance with Peace Corps‘ site selection criteria.

 The majority of Volunteers live in family compounds with one or two private rooms at their disposal.
 You will need to be very flexible in your housing expectations, as you will likely not have running water and may have to collect water from a covered hand pump well or borehole.
 Pumps, boreholes, or taps will be present within your community, but you may need to exit your family compound in order to fetch water.
 A trip to one of these water sources can be anywhere from a few steps to half a mile.